 Dad not only provided the books but also took the time to read them to me.
 It makes all the difference that he read them out loud because I became very curious about all the books lying around the house and I started reading them myself.

 Dad never bought into the magic of advertising or all the brand-building activities that well-known companies put out.
 I remember we’d gone and seen the first Batman movie (in 1989) because it was marketed so well and were severely disappointed that it turned out to be sloppily slapped together and hence made little sense.

-As children, were also advised to stay away from the expensive brands by our father.
+As children, we were also advised to stay away from the expensive brands by our father.
 He’d explain to us that the reason brands are expensive is because the customer pays for their advertising costs too.
-So we’d find all the well-made alternatives that weren’t recognised brands and to this day I own very few clothing with logos.
-The glaring exception being my new Adidas sneakers which I find to look good and are so comfortable and am happy to have spent the money on them after seeing how long they last as I have friends who’d been wearing them for nearly a decade.
+So we’d find all the well-made alternatives that weren’t recognised brands and to this day I own very few pieces of clothing with logos.
+The glaring exception is my new Adidas sneakers which I find to look good and last long.

 What are some things you learned from your father?
 How are your father’s teachings guiding you and offering some ease as you tackle challenges?
 E-mail me to tell me all about it, eda@WritePublishGrow.com